wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.8 =
-* Updated: Even more of the admin panel is translatable
+* Updated: Even more of the admin panel is translatable.

 = 3.9.7 =
 * Updated: More of the admin panel is translatable